 What happens next?

 You will be asked for any extra information you feel should be considered that was not included in your original letter asking for the review.
 This extra information must be sent to us within 14 days.
 You can ask someone to write in on your behalf if you wish.
 It is in your interest to provide us with as much information as possible.

-If you don't sent us any extra information within 14 days the review will be based on the facts that are already known.
-A report will be prepared by the Housing team, and passed to the officer responsible for reviewing your case, along with all additional information.
+If you do not send us any extra information within 14 days, the review will be based on the facts that are already known.
+A report will be prepared by the Housing Options team, and passed to the officer responsible for reviewing your case, along with all additional information.

 How long will the homelessness decision review take?

 A decision on a review must be made within 56 days of your original request.
 This may be extended in agreement with you.